ruby-syntax-tree/syntax_tree/README.md

   include WithEnvironment

   def visit_ident(node)
-    # find_local will return a Local for any local variables or arguments present in the current environment or nil if
+    # find_local will return a Local for any local variables or arguments
-    # the identifier is not a local
+    # present in the current environment or nil if the identifier is not a local
     local = current_environment.find_local(node)

-    puts local.type # print the type of the local (:variable or :argument) puts local.definitions # print the array of locations where this local is defined puts local.usages # print the array of locations where this local occurs end end
+    puts local.type # the type of the local (:variable or :argument) puts local.definitions # the array of locations where this local is defined puts local.usages # the array of locations where this local occurs end end
 ```